FB Pixel

 Approach:

-Co-design sessions, framework writing, dashboard development, pilot integration, and ecosystem-wide evaluation.
+Co-design DAO specific configurations, dashboard development, pilot integration, and ecosystem-wide evaluation.

 4. Participant-Proposed DAO